COVID-19 Vaccine

 COVID-19 vaccination during pregnancy is the best way to reduce the risks of COVID-19 infection for both you and your baby.
-The Society for Maternal-Fetal Medicine (SMFM), along with the Centers for Disease Control and Prevention (CDC) and other pregnancy experts, recommend that people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future, be vaccinated against COVID-19.
+The Society for Maternal-Fetal Medicine (SMFM), along with other pregnancy experts, including the American College of Obstetricians and Gynecologists and the American Academy of Pediatrics, recommends that women who are pregnant, breastfeeding, trying to get pregnant now, or may become pregnant in the future be vaccinated against COVID-19.

-• Although most pregnant people with COVID-19 have only a mild illness, about 1 in 10 will develop severe disease.
-Compared with those who aren’t pregnant, pregnant people infected by the COVID-19 virus:
+Although most pregnant women with COVID-19 have only a mild illness, about 1 in 10 will develop severe illness.
+Compared with those who aren’t pregnant, pregnant women infected by the COVID-19 virus:

 COVID-19 infection may also increase the risk of pregnancy complications, including stillbirth and preterm birth.

-Data show that older pregnant people and those with preexisting health conditions, such as obesity, diabetes, and heart disorders, have an especially increased risk of severe disease and death from COVID-19.
+Data show that older pregnant women and those with preexisting health conditions, such as obesity, diabetes, and heart disorders, have an especially increased risk of severe illness and death from COVID-19.

 The Vaccines Work

-The vaccines can help protect you from severe illness, hospitalization, and death if you get COVID-19.
+COVID-19 vaccines have been shown repeatedly to help protect from severe illness, hospitalization, and death if you get infected with COVID-19.

 Getting Vaccinated Helps Protect Your Baby

-Getting the vaccine while pregnant helps your immune system create anti-COVID-19 antibodies, which then pass to the fetus through the placenta.
+Getting the vaccine while pregnant helps your immune system create anti-COVID-19 antibodies, which then pass to your baby through the placenta.
 These antibodies protect your baby from severe COVID-19 illness and hospitalization until they can be vaccinated at age 6 months.

 The Vaccines Don’t Cross the Placenta or Affect Future Fertility